ja-der/ja-der/README.md

 **`CS Student @ uOttawa`**

-🛸 On a continuous journey in the tech world <br/>
+🛸 On an exciting journey of learning and discovery in the tech world <br/>
 📚 Studying Computer Science at the University of Ottawa, Canada <br/>
 💭 Currently interested and learning about machine learning